-The women and girls come from poor families.
-During 30 years of (civil) war and Taliban they did not get the chance to go to school, let alone receive a training.
-(Even today around 90% of the women older than 14 years are analphabets!)
-Many of them returned from Pakistan or the Iran.
-They do not want to or cannot go back to their villages because whole regions got new owners during their 20-30 years of exile.
-Dangerous mines might still make it impossible to live in the region.
-Especially young girls and women are seen as inconvenient eaters.
-Therefore they are married off very young.
-If they do not attend the meals at home on a daily basis and if they receive a training aid and learn an occupation which is socially recognized, the reason for an early marriage disappears.
+The women and girls come from poor families who have not had the chance to go to school, let alone receive vocational training, during the past 30 years of war, civil war and Taliban rule.
+(Even today, about 90% of women over 14 are illiterate!)
+Many of them are returnees from Pakistan or Iran who do not want to (or cannot) go back to their villages because whole swaths of land have changed hands in the course of their 20-30 year exile or dangerous mines still make the region uninhabitable.
+Since young girls and women in particular are considered "troublesome eaters," they are usually married off at a very early age.
+If they do not participate in daily meals at home, if they even receive an education allowance for their education and can learn a socially accepted profession, the reason for early marriage no longer applies.

 The literacy rate is one of the highest in the world, for women it is around 90% at present, for men around 80%.

 Other sources say that only 8% of the women are able to read and write.

 Education, education, education - that is the magic word to form a society.
 But didn't especially Afghanistan show us that the important thing is WHAT is taught?

 Education for girls and women is especially made difficult becaus the conservative custom that women and girls are responsible for all concerns within the house and men are responsible for all concerns outside the house is still tenacious.

 King Amanullah (1901 - 1928) did already introduce the general compulsoy education and in 1921 the first girls' school was established in Kabul.
 Over the years there were more attempts to promote general education, also education of women and girls.
 But conservative forces, especially the influential mullahs could prevent it each time.